 - The Globe: Housed with the CGE, the Globe sponsors multicultural events, art exhibits, weekly international meals and coffee hours, and even a quiet room for meditation.

-- The Global Pathways Certificate: Get formal recognition for international coursework, volunteer efforts, and internships.
+- Global Citizenship Certificate: Get formal recognition for international coursework, volunteer efforts, and internships.
 Details here.

 - Global Peace Exchange (GPE) is a non-profit student-run international development organization founded in 2006 at Florida State University, which establishes relationships with non-governmental organizations in developing countries to allow students the opportunity to work on sustainable development projects on a grassroots level.